cailynjmiller/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns
-An analysis performed on kickstarter campaign to investigate trends
+An analysis performed on kickstarter campaigns to investigate trends.